Home / Comparisons / Babbel vs Rosetta Stone

 Rosetta has four lessons per unit

-These reinforcement drills cover things pronunciation, grammar, reading, vocab, writing, and listening.
+These reinforcement drills cover things such as pronunciation, grammar, reading, vocab, writing, and listening.
 In terms of duration, those supplemental drills usually each take 5-10 minutes.

-But as for what the core 30-minute Rosetta lessons are actually like, the thing to know about Rosetta Stone is that the program is largely built around images.
-Almost every single exercise consists of a series of pictures on tiles, which you use in some way or another.
+As for what each core 30-minute lesson is actually like, the thing to know about Rosetta Stone is that the program is largely built around images.
+Almost every single exercise consists of a series of pictures, which you use in some way or another.

 Sometimes the program will play some audio aloud and you match what was said to the right picture.
 In some instances it’s matching written phrases to the images.
-Sometimes it’s verbalizing what you see in the image and having the speech software listen in.
+Sometimes it’s verbalizing what you see in the image and having the speech software grade you.
 And other times the pictures are used to teach grammar.

 Rosetta Stone Language Program